$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: -estimation: Existence, consistency, and limiting distribution

-It is easy to see that taking another derivative in \eqref{Un':sec2example} yields an average of bounded functions, plus a weighted average of the error variables, each one multiplied by some bounded function.
+It is easy to see that taking another derivative in \eqref{Un':sec2example} yields an average of functions that are bounded over $\Theta_0$, plus a weighted average of the error variables, each one multiplied by some bounded function.
 As the second weighted average can be seen to be bounded in probability by applying reasoning similar to that used for the score ${\mathcal U}_n(\theta_0)$, condition \eqref{U2-uniform-in-prob} holds.